Health & Wellness

 Health Record Requirement

-Undergraduate students who have been formally accepted for bachelor's or associate's degree candidacy are required to have health information on file with UNH Health & Wellness.
-The three requirements are:
+Undergraduate students who have been formally accepted to a degree program are required to have health information on file with UNH Health & Wellness.
+The three requirements to be completed and submitted by the student online are:

 - a physical assessment,